Mamun/prac/module/spec-model/README.md

 # spec-model

-Define model and generate Clojure(Script) spec as convention.
+Define model as data and generate Clojure(Script) spec with convention.

 Status: **Alpha**